An article in the December 1 to 7, 2012 Economist entitled “Technology giants at war – Another game of thrones”

-I released a new report “Silver Dip 2016” so readers can take advantage of these conditions and leverage 1.6 times as a speculation.
+I released a new report “Silver Dip 2015” so readers were able to take advantage of these conditions and leverage 1.6 times as a speculation.
 That report generated profits as high as 212% and a revised 2017 issue has been produced.

 Subscribe to the first year of The Personal investing Course (Pi).
 The annual fee is $299, but to introduce you to this online, course that is based on real time investing, I am knocking $102 off the subscription.
-Plus you receive the $29.95 report “Three Currency Patterns For 50% Profits or More” and the $27 report “The Silver Dip 2016 and 2017” free for a total savings of $158.95.
+Plus you receive the $29.95 report “Three Currency Patterns For 50% Profits or More” and the $39.95 report “The Silver Dip 2017 free.

 Enroll in Pi.
 Get the first monthly issue of Pi, and the report “Three Currency Patterns For 50% Profits or More” and “The Silver Dip 2016” right away.